 Typically small and stylish with buckets full of charm, boutique hotels offer an experience that’s miles away from the standard chain offering.
-Here are seven of the very best boutique hotels in Paris, handpicked for their unique, often unusual features.
+Here are six of the very best boutique hotels in Paris, handpicked for their unique, often unusual features.

 Maison Souquet | Courtesy of Maison Souquet / Hotels.com